 Four

-85. Which English band, formed in 1974 in South London, had a 1982 Top 5 hit single with “Ghosts”?
+85. Which English band, formed in 1974 in South London, had 1982 Top 5 hit single with “Ghosts”?

 Japan

-86. What name links the former rugby playing husband of Charlotte Church to the creator of The Muppets?
+86. What name links the former rugby-playing husband of Charlotte Church to the creator of The Muppets?

 Henson

-87. The first english dictionary was published in which year
+87. The first English dictionary was published in which year

 1604